learnhard22/learnhard22/README.md

 - 👋 Hi, I’m @learnhard22
-- 👀 I’m interested in ROS2 packages for SLAM by using LiDAR
+- 👀 I’m interested in ROS packages for SLAM by using LiDAR
 - 🌱 I’m currently writing my bachelor thesis

 <!---